akleroy/phangs_imaging_scripts/README.md

 ### EXECUTIVE SUMMARY

-***Procedure*** Pipeline processing has four stages:
+**Procedure** A full pipeline run has four stages:

-1. ***Staging*** Stage and process uv-data.
+1. **Staging** Stage and process uv-data.
+This stage includes continuum subtraction, line extraction, and regridding.

-2. ***Imaging*** Image and deconvolve the uv-data.
+2. **Imaging** Image and deconvolve the uv-data.
+This runs in several
+stages: dirty imaging, clean mask alignment, multi-scale deconvolution, re-masking, and single convolution.

-3. ***Post-Process*** Process deconvolved data into science-ready data cubes.
+3. **Post-Process** Process deconvolved data into science-ready data cubes.
+This stage includes merging with the total power and mosaicking.

-4. ***Derive Produts*** Convolution, noise estimation, masking, and calculation of science-ready data products.
+4. **Derive Produts** Convolution, noise estimation, masking, and calculation of science-ready data products.

-The pipeline is organized and run by a series of "handler" objects.
+**Architecture** The pipeline is organized and run by a series of "handler" objects.
 These handlers organize the list of targets, array configurations, spectral products, and derived moments and execute loops.

+The routines to process individual data sets are in individual modules, grouped by theme (e.g., casaImagingRoutines or scNoiseRoutines).
+These routines do not know about the larger infrastructure of arrays, targets, etc..
+They generally take an input file, output file, and various keyword arguments.

+A project is defined by a series of text key files in a "key_directory".
+These define the measurement set inputs, configurations, spectral line products, moments, and derived products.

+**User Control** For the most part the user's job is to *define the key files* and to run some scripts.